dingdata/Peer-Assignment-1/PA1_template.md

 Number of missing value is 2304

-Fill all of the missing values in the dataset to the mean values for that 5-minute interval.
+Fill all  missing values in the dataset with the mean values for that 5-minute interval.

 ```r